- My asset allocation strategy remains constant. I am willing to accept substantial risk for aggressive growth.

 - I go all-in with litigation finance.
 I am a big believer in the concentrated portfolio approach.

 - I will enter the world of hedge fund investing when my liquid assets reach $3m.

-I hold a sizable portion of my portfolio in litigation finance assets (settlement advances, commercial litigation finance, and law firm financing).
+I hold a sizable portion of my portfolio in litigation finance assets (commercial litigation funding, pre-settlement advances, and law firm financing).
 The shift to a greater focus on this asset class is a culmination of research in the third-party litigation funding industry.

 Investments in unsecured personal loans and fix-and-flip hard money loans have been undergoing liquidation over the last several years.
 I will consolidate all retirement accounts to a Merrill Edge brokerage account.